- About SHS

 |Total percentage of students who reported consuming five or more drinks in a sitting (one or more times) within the last two weeks||32.1%||27.4%|

-Total percentage of students who reported never using marijuana
+Total percentage of students who reported never using cannabis

 The AlcoholEdu data highlights results from all incoming students and was administered pre-matriculation and approximately six weeks post-matriculation.

 |Consumed alcohol||Past year: 67%||Past year: 66%|

 |High-risk alcohol use (> 5 drinks within two-hour period)||Past 2 weeks: 57%||Past 2 weeks: 60%|